xapax/security/port_forwarding_and_tunneling.md

 Okay, so how do we go about actually implementing this?

-### Port forward/redirect with rinetd
+### Rinetd - Port forward/redirect

 So we can set up this port forwaring machine with the help of rinetd.

 To make it clear, we have the following machines:
-Machine1 - IP: 111.111.111.111 - Behind firewall, and wants to connect to Machine2.
+Machine1 - IP: 111.111.111.111 - Behind firewall, and wants to connect to Machine3.
 Machine2 - IP: 222.222.222.222 - Forwards incomming connections to Machine3
 Machine3 - IP: 333.333.333.333 - Hosts the ftp-server that machine1 wants to connect to.